Cellane/chalk/_drafts/how-to-de-googlify-your-life.md

 Before I get to that though, I would still want to just briefly touch the topic of my personal disdain for Google.
-I don't like how the company tailors the search results to what they think you'd like -- such behaviour only encloses you in an echo-chamber of opinions that are the same as yours, or at least very similar to yours, carefully making sure not to present anything that could potentially offend you, or worse yet, force you to think critically for a moment[^1].
+I don't like how the company tailors the search results to what they think you'd like -- such behaviour only encloses you in an echo-chamber of opinions that are the same as yours, or at least somewhat similar to yours, carefully making sure not to present anything that could potentially offend you, or worse yet, force you to think critically for a moment[^1].
 Furthermore, I nowadays find myself much less willing than I was